Rain alarm project

 Step 4: Connect the Buzzer

-Connect the positive terminal of the buzzer to the positive terminal of the battery or power supply.
+Join the positive terminal of the buzzer to the positive terminal of the battery or power supply.

-Step 5: Attach the Rain Sensor
+Step 5: Connect the Rain Sensor Plate

-Step 6: Provide Power Supply
+Step 6: Power the Circuit

 Step 7: Test the Circuit